Overview of On Campus Housing

 Digital Display Submission & Approval Process:

-- Advertisements must be submitted to University Student Housing at least five (5) business days prior to their event.
+- Advertisements must be submitted to University Student Housing via the online solicitation form at least five (5) business days prior to requested start date of advertisement.

-- If approved, the submissions will be distributed by University Student Housing staff.
+- If approved, the submissions will be displayed on digital displays in University Student Housing facilities.

 Registered Student Organizations collecting items on behalf of an outside organization for a service opportunity must request permission prior to setting up a collection site.
-Email [email protected] with the information listed below.
 Please submit the request two weeks in advance.